I published first income report in September 2016. That was the very first time I monetised my blog after starting my blog in 2015.

 But I needed an immediate source of income since my savings were not enough.
 I invested Rs.
 2,00,000 into CashOverflow and started monetising existing traffic through Ads and affiliate marketing.

 I did a lot of optimisation on my website in September and October to generate income from various product affiliates.
-Some of the banking & marketing affiliates worked so well that I was surprised to see INR 60,000 income from a blog which was generating only 30,000 monthly traffic.
+Some of the affiliate programs worked so well that I was surprised to see INR 60,000 income from a blog which was generating only 30,000 monthly traffic.

 Here is a graphical representation of my annual income, starting from September.
 (February and March payments are not confirmed yet)